The Palace of Westminster (Houses of Parliament) with its distinctive clock tower is one of London’s most recognised

 It is conveniently located to other attractions in the Westminster area including Westminster Abbey, Jewel Tower, Churchill War Rooms, Banqueting House and Horse Guards Parade, which are all within a 10-minute walk.
-There is also a cluster of nearby attractions across Westminster Bridge including the Florence Nightingale Museum, the London Dungeon and the Coca-Cola London Eye.
+There is also a cluster of nearby attractions across Westminster Bridge including the Florence Nightingale Museum, the London Dungeon and the London Eye.

 All visitors to the Houses of Parliament need to pass through an airport-style security checkpoint.
 You obviously can’t take anything that you wouldn’t be allowed to take on an aeroplane such as weapons or sharp objects, but then you shouldn’t be carrying these things around London with you anyway.

 There are several options for visiting the Palace of Westminster.
 You can either take one of the self-guided audio tours or a guided tour or you can visit the public galleries to watch debates, committee meetings and Prime Minister’s (or Ministerial) Question Time.

-Self-guided audio tours are the closest thing to independently visiting the Houses of Parliament and are a slightly cheaper alternative to the more structured guided tours.
+Self-guided multimedia tours are the closest thing to independently visiting the Houses of Parliament are a slightly cheaper alternative to the more structured guided tours.
 These are essentially audio tours with additional features.

 This option lets you visit the Commons Chamber and the Lords Chamber and the audio commentary gives you background information about the building’s history and the parliamentary process.

 Multimedia tours cost £25, £18 for young people aged 16–24 and £8 for children aged 5–15 (although the first child accompanied by an adult is free).
 They operate on most weekdays when parliament is not in session and on Saturdays throughout the year.